theconciseapp/osbsocial-php-script/README.md

 <br>

-#After successful installation, send your website url (i.e where you installed OSBSocial scripts )  via email to osbsocialcms@gmail.com to get your free Instant Messaging Android App.
+#After successful installation, contact us by sending your name, your website url (i.e where you installed OSBSocial scripts ), your country via email to osbsocialcms@gmail.com to get your free Instant Messaging Android App.

 <h2>MESSAGING APP FEATURES</h2>